 5. Random Orbital Sander

 The random orbital sander carries a bit of straight name.
 Do you really want a tool that has the word “random” in its name?
 That initially sounds like it could be a recipe for disaster.
 In reality, it’s one of the best tools you can have at your disposal.
-When sanding with sandpaper you need to take extra care of the grain direction, however, the circular movement of an orbital sander almost completely eliminates this potential hassle and will massively reduce the chance of leaving sanding marks.
+When sanding a sheet of plywood with sandpaper you need to take extra care of the grain direction, however, the circular movement of an orbital sander almost completely eliminates this potential hassle and will massively reduce the chance of leaving sanding marks.
 It’s also great because of how well it can handle edges and corners.
 Say goodbye to the painstaking time and effort of sanding down those tough and awkward edges!
 Not to mention the fact that it is powered means it is so much faster than having to do it the old-fashioned way.
-Sanding is one of the less glamorous parts of woodworking, so anything that can cut it down is a positive in our books!
+Sanding is one of the less glamorous parts of woodworking, so anything that can cut it down is positive in our books!

-Put those tools to use
+Put those tools to use on some Plywood

 These are just 5 tools that are essential to anybody who wants to work with plywood, but there is a whole trove of other handy tools out there waiting to be discovered and used to their potential.
 Why not come visit us at our Fairfield showroom or jump over to our online store and browse our range of products.
 Our plywood sheets are the perfect match for any and all of these tools!